abstracta/jmeter-java-dsl/docs/guide/scale/blazemeter.md

     .testTimeout(Duration.ofMinutes(10)));
 ```

-If you need additional files to be uploaded to BlazeMeter, you can easily specify them with `BlazemeterEngine.assets()` method.
+If you need additional files to be uploaded to BlazeMeter, you can easily specify them with the `BlazemeterEngine.assets()` method.
 :::

 ::: tip